autograder-org/autoGrader-frontend/CONTRIBUTING.md

 - Be supportive and helpful to fellow contributors.
 - Participate in discussions and planning.

-## How to Contribute

-To get started:
-1. Fork the repository.
-2. Clone your forked repository.
-3. Create a new branch for your feature.
-4. Make your changes.
-5. Push your branch and create a pull request.
-6. Once the PR is merged, update your clone with the latest code and the proceed ( Trying to push code through a PR without updating your fork will result in Merge conflicts )

 Thank you for contributing to AutoGrader!
 Your efforts help us build a better project together.